-The sixth talc trial against Johnson & Johnson in City of St. Louis Circuit Court started this week.
+The sixth talc trial against Johnson & Johnson in the City of St. Louis Circuit Court started this week.
 Plaintiffs represent the estates of three women who died from ovarian cancer following long-term genital applications of talcum powder.

 Plaintiffs include Michael Blaes of Webster Groves, Missouri, whose wife, Shawn Blaes, died of ovarian cancer at age 50.
-She was a competitive figure skater, coach and co-owner of a skate shop in Webster Groves.
+She was a competitive figure skater, coach, and co-owner of a skate shop in Webster Groves.
 She was initially diagnosed with cancer in 2008.

 Angela Hershman died at the age of 46 after using talcum powder for more than 29 years.
 Ms. Hershman was from Grenta, Virginia, and her daughter, Savanna Crews, is pursuing her claims against Johnson & Johnson and Imerys after her mother’s untimely death on April 5, 2016, after her ovarian cancer diagnosis.